-SECURITY OPERATION CENTRE The functions of the ENAV Group's Security Operation Centre were extended and integrated with whose of the Computer Emergency Response Team (CERT), thereby increasing the capacity for anticipated detection of monitoring and response.
+SECURITY OPERATION CENTER The functions of the ENAV Group's Security Operation Centre were extended and integrated with whose of the Computer Emergency Response Team (CERT), thereby increasing the capacity for anticipated detection of monitoring and response.
 The choral effort of the technological and supervisory components of the Group have facilitated the ability to meet the Security challenges set by the massive recourse to agile working, by developing strong initiatives in terms of growth in awareness and in the Group community culture, and by carrying out strong supervisory action, in particular in the context of the ongoing pandemic.
-In this context, specific initiatives were launched, including ones with a non-conventional nature - such as surprise drills and on the job training - with the declared objective of enhancing the critical spirit of the users, soliciting their attention and stimulating the processing of reporting security Operation Centre for physical security and the Information Security Operation Centre cooperate actively to be able to effectively understand the overall situation by collecting and analysing the "faint signals", indicators of potential attack vectors, which are fully integrated into the national security strategy, and which has been recently reinforced by the creation of the National Agency for Cybersecurity ------------------------------ ---
+In this context, specific initiatives were launched, including ones with a non-conventional nature - such as surprise drills and on the job training - with the declared objective of enhancing the critical spirit of the users, soliciting their attention and stimulating the processing of reporting security events, with very satisfactory results indeed. collecting and analysing the "faint signals", indicators of potential attack vectors, which are fully integrated into the national security strategy, and which has been recently reinforced by the creation of the National Agency for Cybersecurity The protection of employees is also expressed by protecting them actively when working abroad, with monitoring and response activities as well as specific training and information activities, which also cover the aspects of understanding cultural diversity and imprinting with respect to the host territories and population.